-- 1. Vacuum and scrub shoes in the show vacuum - 2.
+- 1. Vacuum and scrub shoes in the PRE-GOWN vacuum shoe cleaner - 2.
 PUT-ON the following items in the PRE-GOWN room: - Disposable face mask - Disposable bouffant ENSURING all hair is tucked into bouffant - Disposable shoe covers WHILE stepping over step-over bench - Nitrile or latex gloves - 3.
 SWIPE door lock with identification badge - 4.
 ENTER cleanroom GOWN room ONLY if you receive a GREEN light on the door lock - 5.
 PUT-ON cleanroom hood - 6.
 PUT-ON cleanroom coverall WITHOUT dragging on floor - 7.
 VERIFY cleanroom hood is tucked UNDERNEATH coverall - 8.
 SIT DOWN on step-over bench across cleanroom door entrance - 9.
 PUT-ON first cleanroom boot WITHOUT touching floor on the GOWN room side of the step-over bench - 10.
 PLACE foot covered with cleanroom boot on the cleanroom side of the step-over bench - 11.
 REPEAT process for second foot - 12.
-PUT-ON second pair of cleanroom gloves (Class 100 gloves provided in GOWN room) - 13.
-REPLACE gloves if any part of your personal clothing or body was touched at any point during the gowning process - 14.
-PLACE hand in front of motion detector until the door opens

-- 15. ENTER cleanroom - 16.
+PLACE hand in front of motion detector until the door opens - 13.
+ENTER cleanroom - 14.
 CONFIRM Toxic Gas Monitoring System (TGMS) light is GREEN before commencing work in the cleanroom